nicholas-johnson/ng-tweets/README.md

 The official twitter widget makes a JSONP call to an API.
 It does this using a public widget id which allows access to the tweet stream from a single pre-chosen user.

-This API call returns a JSON object full of HTML which the widget normally displays in an iFrame.
+This API call returns a JSON object full of HTML which the widget normally displays in an iframe.

 This service pulls that stream, extracts the HTML and reverse engineers it back into a JSON object which can be saved in scope.